High Carb Breakfast for Athletes: 10 Ideas to Fuel Your Morning

 Oatmeal is a classic breakfast choice for athletes because it is rich in complex carbs, fiber, protein and antioxidants.
 Cook your oatmeal with water or milk and add your favorite fruits and nuts for extra flavor carb boosts.

-Some examples are bananas, berries, dried tart cherry, apples, almonds, walnuts or pecans.
+Some examples of our favorite toppings are bananas, berries, dried tart cherry, apples, almonds, walnuts or pecans.

 2. Greek yogurt with granola and berries